How to stop worrying about debt

 Now, this is where mindset comes into play.

 Do you have a phone contract?
-If your answer is yes, think about how much you are paying per month towards it.
-It’s usually around £35 per month, whilst your monthly token payments are as low as £1 per month (£12 per year).
+If so, consider how much you pay monthly towards it.
+It’s usually around £35, while your monthly token payments can be as low as £1 (£12 per year).

 Now ask yourself how you cope mentally and emotionally with £35 per month when £1 per month affects you so much that you’re willing to try and raise money you don’t have to clear the debt.